4 Speed and 5 Speed Transmissions

 A list of those doing transmission work who know the transmissions well:

-Tom Cutter on the East Coast (who does a large quantity of Airhead and other BMW transmissions all the time); Orlando Okleshen, better known as OAK in the Chicago area who may or may not be doing work, but if he does, it is superb; Motorwerks on the West Coast (I can't personally recommend them since I don't know their workmanship myself); Ted Porter (Beemerworks) on the West Coast; Bob Clement who does business as BMWMontana; Matt Parkhouse; and Bruno's in Canada (also no personal experience with them, but they have a good reputation).
-I am sure there are others.
+Tom Cutter on the East Coast (who does a large quantity of Airhead and other BMW transmissions); Orlando Okleshen, better known as OAK in the Chicago area who may or may not be doing work, but if he does, it is superb; Motorwerks on the West Coast (I can't personally recommend them since I don't know their workmanship myself); Ted Porter (Beemerworks) on the West Coast; Bob Clement who does business as BMWMontana; Matt Parkhouse in Colorado Springs, Colorado; and Bruno's in Canada.

 How to determine if you have one of